Xiaohong-Deng/mooqita-icccg/README.md

 bundle exec rails yarn:install
 ```

-for Mac user remember `brew services start redis`
+For Mac user remember `brew services start redis`

-if `rails yarn:install` complains about node version, one way is to do the following
+If `rails yarn:install` complains about node version, one way is to do the following

 ```
 brew install nvm